andrei2timo/andrei2timo/README.md

 🔄 [Oscillations - A Graphical Application for Understanding this Physical Process](https://github.com/andrei2timo/Oscillations): This project focuses on the study and visualization of periodic oscillations.
 It involves inputting the parameters of the oscillatory motion using the equation: y(t) = A * sin(ω * t + φ₀).
 By adjusting the values of A (amplitude), ω (angular frequency), and φ₀ (phase angle), the project allows for the exploration and visualization of different oscillatory behaviors.
 Through interactive visualizations and accompanying code examples, users can gain a better understanding of how changing these parameters affects the oscillatory motion and its visual representation.

+🦾 [Emotion Recognition using CNN algorithm for training and AR](https://github.com/andrei2timo/Emotion-recognition): This project utilizes Augmented Reality (AR) technology to detect emotions from live camera feed and overlays the name of the detected emotion along with an emoji reflecting the emotion.
+Emotion recognition is a crucial aspect of human-computer interaction, and this project aims to make it more intuitive and engaging by leveraging AR.

 Feel free to explore my repositories to see more of my projects and contributions!

 ## Get in Touch and Connect with me